chain4energy/c4e-chain/x/cfeminter/README.md

 ## Concepts

-The purpose of `cfedistributor` module is to provide token emission mechanism.
+The purpose of `cfeminter` module is to provide token emission mechanism.

 ### Token emission mechanism